-Because CBT focuses on helping teens to change behaviors that are related to the struggles and symptoms they’re experiencing, it can be a very powerful tool in not only helping treat teens, but also help to prevent relapse.
+Because Teen Cognitive Behavioral Therapy focuses on helping teens to change behaviors that are related to the struggles and symptoms they’re experiencing, it can be a very powerful tool in not only helping treat teens, but also help to prevent relapse.
 Some of the practical steps that CBT might incorporate into teen treatment plans include adding positive activities to the teens’ lives and restructuring negative and/or false thought patterns.

 CBT might be used to change teens’ behaviors including things like helping teens add positive, enjoyable activities into their daily lives.
 Though this may sound simple, it can often be very difficult for teens who are depressed to have the energy to initiate doing positive things for themselves, and similarly, it can be difficult for teens who are struggling with Substance Abuse to incorporate any “enjoyable” activities that don’t involve using.